Bootstrapping Code Translation with Weighted Multilanguage Exploration: Related Work

 Beyond supervised finetuning, RLVR offers a promising direction.
-CodeRL \cite{le2022coderl} pioneers execution-based signals for code generation, while CoTran \cite{jana2024cotran} and PPOCoder \cite{shojaee2023executionbased} integrates compiler and symbolic-execution feedback.
+CodeRL \cite{le2022coderl} pioneers execution-based signals for code generation, while CoTran \cite{jana2024cotran}, PPOCoder \cite{shojaee2023executionbased}, and OORL \cite{wu2025policy} integrate compiler and symbolic-execution feedback.
 EffiReasonTrans \cite{wang2025effireasontrans} combines reasoning augmentation with RL to balance accuracy and latency.
-These methods apply PPO/GRPO \cite{schulman2017proximal,shao2024deepseekmath} for reward-based optimization.
-However, existing RLVR approaches often rely on uniform optimization across language pairs and may be sensitive to test coverage. \methodname addresses the challenges of data scarcity and multilingual optimization imbalance through bootstrapping multilanguage exploration and language-aware weighting.
+These methods apply PPO or GRPO \cite{schulman2017proximal,shao2024deepseekmath} for reward-based optimization.
+However, existing RLVR methods often rely on uniform optimization across language pairs and may be sensitive to test coverage. \methodname addresses the challenges of data scarcity and multilingual optimization imbalance through bootstrapping multilanguage exploration and language-aware weighting.
 Test-time improvements such as explanations, iterative feedback or transitive intermediate translations can also boost quality \cite{tang2023explainthen,Macedo2025InterTrans, yang2024exploring}, motivated by multilingual software co-evolution \cite{zhang2023coevolution}.